 Today there are about 80 million millennials in the US, with about half in the workforce, according to Dan Schawbel.
 These millennials have grown up with computers, software, the internet, intelligent devices and constant connectivity.
 Time magazine reports that for new 20-something workers, the line between work and home doesn’t really exist.
 They just want to spend their time in meaningful and useful ways, no matter where they are.

-Millennials are used to working in groups and collaborating-they have been doing it since elementary school.
-Companies need to rethink the way their employees work, making changes that will accommodate the unique work desires of the millennial generation.
+Millennials are used to working in groups and collaborating – they have been doing it since primary school.
+Companies need to rethink the way that their employees work, making changes that will accommodate the unique work desires of the millennial generation.
 What’s in it for companies?
 They will increase employee performance by reducing turnover and have happier, more productive employees.
-For example Best Buy launched the Results-Only Work Environment (ROWE) program, where employees in participating departments are allowed to work virtually anywhere, anytime, as long as they successfully complete their assignments on time.
+For example Best Buy launched the Results-Only Work Environment (ROWE) programme, where employees in participating departments are allowed to work virtually anywhere, anytime, as long as they successfully complete their assignments on time.
 This shift increased productivity 41% at headquarters and decreased turnover by as much as 90%, according to Ferris’ Four Hour Work Week.

 So the question is, how can companies attract and keep millennial employees?
-Make sure these millennials are truly engaged with each other and feel like their voice is heard and can have an impact.
+Make sure that these millennials are truly engaged with each other and feel like their voice is heard and can have an impact.
 Also give employees a voice and allow them to interact in real-time no matter where they are located.
-Let your employees initiate communication from any application using whatever form of communication is best-and quickly us any/all of instant messaging, voice or application sharing.
+Let your employees initiate communication from any application using whatever form of communication is best – and quickly – using any/all of instant messaging, voice or application sharing.
 This will allow you to drive your business results as well as attract and retain millennials.

-Your businesses can take advantage of powerful social technologies that your workers, especially the millennials are likely already familiar with and using to share information and communicate.
-Social media has the potential to unite increasingly dispersed organizations and bridge the gaps in a multigenerational workforce.
+Your businesses can take advantage of powerful social technologies that your workers, especially the millennials, are probably already familiar with and using to share information and communicate.
+Social media has the potential to unite increasingly dispersed organisations and bridge the gaps in a multigenerational workforce.
 And the technology enables businesses to interact with customers rather than simply talking to them—taking business communications from marketing messages to conversations and relationships.